hucknz/cumulusmx/README.md

 With the release of CumulusMX v4 there are breaking changes for the Docker containers.

 ### Latest releases ###
 "cumulusmx:v4" will be available for new releases going forward.
-These will automatically be update as new versions are released.
+These will automatically be updated as new versions are released.
 The "cumulusmx:latest" tag will no longer be used.
 A v4 build will be available shortly.

 #### Warning ####
-The v4 release includes an automatic migration step.
-Please ensure you back up your data files before updating the container.
+The v4 release includes an automatic migration from v3 to v4 data structure. *Please ensure you back up your data files before updating the container.
+I can not guarantee the migration will work for you.*

 ### Version 3 ###
 "cumulusmx:v3" will be available for version 3 builds.
 These will be updated monthly to avoid the containers going stale or security flaws being left open.